 A Question Of Sport 50th Anniversary

-Have you got any standout moments from behind the scenes since you’ve been working on the show?
+Have you seen any changes since you’ve been on the show?

-What can we expect to see from the 50th anniversary documentary?
+What can we expect to see from the 50th anniversary special?

 Search the site